willstepp/writings/hunger/hunger-01.md

   The chanting of the ritual repeated seven times in total.
 On the final recitation his helpers joined in.
 The drums were beaten ferociously.
 Yaholo shook his arms and legs between the beat of the drums.
 Then in the silence immediately after he pulled four snake skins from his medicine bag which had been bound together.
 Then he removed a bag of herbs and sprinkled them onto the skins and tossed it into the flames.
 The villagers watched with fascination.

   Crops infected with the blight were gathered and burned.
 Dead animals discovered in the wilds were also burned.
 The villagers horded potatoes for their own families.
 Fights broke out when it came to distributing what remained of them from the town storage house, as some were left with little to eat.
 Since nobody knew what would happen next they rationed whatever potatoes they had.
 One family of six who lived outside the gates in the hills had no potatoes left at all, so the father went from house to house in the village asking for help.
 But none wanted to give up their only foodsource, especially in this uncertain time, though some did give begrudgingly.
-  “Why should I help you when you never helped yourself?”
+  “Why should we help you when you never helped yourself?
+Pure laziness!”
   “You should have prepared like we did.
-Look at you begging like a dog.
-I am ashamed for you.”
+Aren’t you ashamed to beg for food?”
   This is what his neighbors said.
   The father, a man named Salal, came to the door of their homestead one afternoon when the boy was repairing a hole in the roof.
 He climbed down and greeted the man, who would not look him directly in the eyes.
 He stared at the ground and held a small, empty sack at his side.
   “Do you have any potatoes to spare?”
   The boy went inside to fetch his mother.
 Ama came out a few minutes later, a small pile of potatoes in her apron.
 The boy stood behind and stared at the man, then at his mother.
 When she handed him the pile the man sobbed.
 His eyes were red and swollen.
   “Thank you, Ama.
-This will mean the world to me and my family.”
+This will mean the world to me and my family.
+Truly you are the wife of Sakima!”
   The father collected the potatoes in a skin sack he dragged behind him and went on to the next house.
   The boy looked at his mother.
   “Why did you give him so many of our potatoes?” the boy asked.
 “We won’t have enough for ourselves.”
   Ama did not answer.
 She went back inside and after a few moments the boy climbed back onto the roof and resumed his work.
-He watched Salal beg at the next homestead and leave a few minutes later empty-handed.
+He watched Salal beg at the next homestead and leave empty-handed.
-  Later he came in exhausted and his mother had prepared a single roasted potato for them to eat.
-She broke it in half and set one piece into his bowl and the other into hers.
-They ate the meager meal in silence.

   One night a scream came from the house of Ninovan.
 The boy rose from his bed and went outside to see what was the matter.
 Others had also come out and they all looked in the direction of the house.
 Not long after a woman came running down the path, carrying a young boy, her son.
 His skin was blue and there was no life in his opened eyes.
 She ran to the townhouse and cried at the door.
 Kulsathee exited and called for Yaholo.
   The medicine man said a few words of purification, but there was nothing to be done for the boy.
 Yaholo looked up with helpless eyes and turned to the mother.
 She fell to her knees and held the lifeless body of her son.
 She wept.
   It was revealed the boy had eaten potatoes earlier that day.
 The elders asked to see their supply and they were brought in a basket.
 Upon examination they found traces of the black mold.
 There was panic.